Sydney: Major sporting venues

 Women were first allowed to participate in recreational swimming when separate baths were opened at Woolloomooloo Bay in the 1830s.
 From being illegal at the beginning of the century, sea bathing gained immense popularity during the early 1900s and the first surf lifesaving club was established at Bondi Beach.
-Disputes about appropriate clothing for surf bathing surfaced from time to time and concerned men as well as women.
+Disputes about appropriate clothing for surf bathing surfaced occasionally and concerned men as well as women.
 The City2Surf is an annual 14 km running race from the CBD to Bondi Beach and has been held since 1971.
 In 2010, 80,000 runners participated which made it the largest run of its kind in the world.

 Sailing races have been held on Sydney Harbour since 1827.
 Yachting has been popular amongst wealthier residents since the 1840s and the Royal Sydney Yacht Squadron was founded in 1862.
 The Sydney to Hobart Yacht Race is a 1170 km event that starts from Sydney Harbour on Boxing Day.
 Since its inception in 1945 it has been recognised as one of the most difficult yacht races in the world.
-Six sailors died and 71 vessels of the fleet of 115 failed to finish in the 1998 edition.
+Six sailors died and 71 vessels of 115 failed to finish in the 1998 edition.

 The Royal Sydney Golf Club is based in Rose Bay and since its opening in 1893 has hosted the Australian Open on 13 occasions.
 Royal Randwick Racecourse opened in 1833 and holds several major cups throughout the year.

 Sydney benefitted from the construction of significant sporting infrastructure in preparation for its hosting of the 2000 Summer Olympics.
 The Sydney Olympic Park accommodates athletics, aquatics, tennis, hockey, archery, baseball, cycling, equestrian, and rowing facilities.
 It also includes the high capacity Stadium Australia used for rugby, soccer, and Australian rules football.
 The Sydney Football Stadium was completed in 1988 and was used for rugby and soccer matches.
 Sydney Cricket Ground was opened in 1878 and is used for both cricket and Australian rules football fixtures.

+Sydney was one of the host cities during the 2023 FIFA Women's World Cup.
+Sydney Football Stadium and Stadium Australia were selected as venues, with the later hosting the final.

 The Sydney International tennis tournament is held here at the beginning of each year as the warm-up for the Grand Slam in Melbourne.
-Two of the most successful tennis players in history: Ken Rosewall and Todd Woodbridge were born in and live in the city.
+Two of the most successful tennis players in history (Ken Rosewall and Todd Woodbridge) were born in and live in the city.

 Sydney co-hosted the FIBA Oceania Championship in 1979, 1985, 1989, 1995, 2007, 2009 and 2011.